Solar vs. Wind Energy: Which Wins Out?

 How are solar panels rated?

 Solar panels are generally rated according to the watts that they generate.
 If you have a higher wattage, your solar panels will produce more power.
-This is measured in kilowatt-hours, just FYI.
+This is measured in kilowatt-hours.

 How much do home wind turbines cost?